 THE PRICE OF EVERYTHING (2018)

 The Artemis Rising Foundation founder and CEO is an Emmy-winning and Oscar-nominated social entrepreneur and philanthropist focused on transforming culture through media, education, and the arts.
-She also executive produced US KIDS, THE TRUFFLE HUNTERS, and the UNTITLED KIRBY DICK/AMY ZIERING FILM in this year’s festival.
+She also executive produced US KIDS, THE TRUFFLE HUNTERS, and ON THE RECORD in this year’s festival.

 Shear is an acclaimed photographer and curator, and president of the Ellsworth Kelly Foundation, his longtime partner.
 He also serves on the Prints & Drawings Committee at MoMA.

 Stryker is an architect, philanthropist, activist, MoMA trustee, and the founder/president of Arcus Foundation, which supports LGBT rights and great apes conservation.
 His husband, Randjelovic, is on the board of Arcus, and is also an architect, designer, and photographer.